ADAR102/Junkyard-Dog-Hud/README.md

 >Version 1.1 = Same thing but no Sol sprite on the side.
 ## Stuff that needs to be fixed.

--confirm sound effect needs to be a .wav
+-Confirm sound effect needs to be a .wav!
+When loading into a Highlander match, it plays a loud scratching sound.

--Team Fortress 2 is still being shown on the main menu when the player is in a server.
+-The title "TEAM FORTRESS 2" is still being shown on the main menu when the player is in a server.

+**All these errors are in v1 and v1.1!
+It is going to be fixed in v2.**

 ## Setup